lildude/gonefora.run/_posts/2016-09-28-week-in-review-19-25-sep-16.md

 There's not much to report on the training side of things other than to say I took it really easy every day, with the exception of Wednesday which was mostly easy but also included 3K at marathon pace.

 Suffice to say I was feeling fresh, recovered and really good on my feet and eager for the race on Sunday morning.
-Sadly it didn't all go to plan :cry:.
+Sadly it didn't all go to plan 😢.

 I won't go into too much detail about the race in this post as I've got a big post coming up, but severe cramping down my right leg started around the 25k mark and it was pretty much downhill from there.